maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 # TRS-80 M12/M16B U50 for Banked CPM3

-In 1984/1985 Tandy issued [Technical Bulletin 12/16B:18](assets/TB_12-16B-18.pdf) which described an upgrade procedure and kit to support [Banked CPM](https://github.com/pski/model2archive/tree/master/Software/CPM/CPM%20Plus) on TRS-80 model 12 (M12) and model 16B (M16B).
+In 1984/1985 Tandy issued [Technical Bulletin 12/16B:18](assets/TB_12-16B-18.pdf) which described an upgrade procedure and kit to support [Banked CPM](https://github.com/pski/model2archive/tree/master/Software/CPM/CPM%20Plus) on TRS-80 Model 12 (M12) and Model 16B (M16B).
 The kit included a replacement for the U50  Memory Controller chip which was a [82S153 PLA](assets/TB_12-16B-18.pdf).
 No machines with this upgrade have been found to date and it's unknown if Tandy actually sold any of these kits.
 The purpose of this project is to recreate the replacement U50 using a 'modern' GAL device.

 Tandy labeled their PLA's with a checksum or CRC that identified the device.
 The original U50 is labeled A2AF.